Top Five Non-Thor Mjolnir Wielders

 5. Wonder Woman

 Wonder Woman wielding Thor’s hammer SHOULD have been a really cool moment.
-Sadly, though, in the midst of Marvel vs. D.C., it just seems sorta blah.
-Especially with the art!
+Sadly, though, in the midst of Marvel vs. D.C., it was just almost an afterthought.

 Luckily, though, it was still a lot cooler than most OTHER people who could wield Thor’s hammer (like Dargo Ktor – the future Thor).

 And to be fair, it is kind of neat to see Wonder Woman determine that she wanted to beat Storm one on one (kind of dumb, since she lost, but kind of neat as well!).

 Now SUPERMAN using Thor’s hammer was a lot cooler because, while he only wielded it for a short time, George Perez was drawing it, and Kurt Busiek wrote a really cool scene for it (Thor’s hammer AND Cap’s shield?!?
 Oh baby!).

 Still, since he only wielded it for, like, a minute, it didn’t count as much as the other folks ahead.

 I like the CONCEPT of Eric Masterson very much.
 Just a normal enough guy, but also having the heart of a hero.
 An “everyman” who could walk with gods.
 It’s a neat concept.

 However, after he was finished filling in for Thor for awhile and he was given his own Mjolnir knock-off (a mace instead of a hammer) and went into the world as Thunderstrike the character lost a bit of its luster.

 As soon as he became Thunderstrike, it seemed like other writers didn’t know what to do with him.
 He was just a normal, good guy.
 There was no “angle.”
 So, even though he was TECHNICALLY in the Avengers for, like, a year and a half, we maybe saw him for a total of ten panels.
 Usually showing up at the end of a fight for cleanup duty.